Mike Smalling, CPWM, CRP

 This project is funded by $205,000 from the New Jersey Transportation Trust Fund, $145,000 in Community Development Block Grant funds and $500,000 of general revenue from the City.

 For additional information, call (732) 827-2183.

 Q: Why won’t the city remove a street tree in front of my home?

 A: Rahway is responsible over 6,600 shade trees in our city and has the honor of being named a Tree City USA for its care and promotion of healthy trees.
 These trees help contribute to the attractive character of Rahway and it is also estimated that each street tree adds $5,000 to the value of a home and keeps homes cooler in the summer.
 The city will remove a street tree only if it is dead or is in immediate danger to life and property.
 If you would like to have a street tree placed in front of your home, please e-mail us and include your name, address and phone number so we can add you to the street tree list.

 Q: Who is responsible for the City’s water utility?

 A: The city’s water utility has been municipally-owned for over 130 years.
-It is managed by United Water Rahway.
-You may reach United Water at (877) 303-2435.
+It is managed by Suez Water Rahway.
+You may reach Suez Water at (877) 303-2435.

 Q: The street light in front of my home or business is out.
 What do I do?